How America ruined Christmas – KION546

 Gutting the mail: The US Postal Service is something of a hot mess right now — short on funding and workers, and burdened by the pandemic-era influx of packages.

-It’s about to get worse.
-As of this past Friday, mail in the United States is more expensive and, in many cases, much slower, thanks to a new and controversial service standard that reduces post office hours and charges consumers peak shipping rates.
+As of October 1, mail in the United States has become more expensive and, in many cases, much slower, thanks to a new and controversial service standard that reduces post office hours and charges consumers peak shipping rates.
 Just in time for the holidays!

 Manufacturing woes: Washington also has to share the blame in America’s reliance on global supply chains.